glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 ### The Per-Week Visualization

 The per-week visualization shows all of the weeks that were simulated.
-Each week is displayed with it's own card.
+Each week is displayed with its own card.
 The card shows the key state for that week, which includes:

 + the total deposits for that week